tysonjens/Notes/README.md

     corpus.
 The vectorizer will be trained from the text documents in the `contents` argument.
 If `use_tfidf` is True, then the vectorizer will use the Tf-Idf algorithm, otherwise a Bag-of-Words vectorizer will be used.
-    The text will be tokenized by words, and each word will be stemmed iff `use_stemmer` is True.
+    The text will be tokenized by words, and each word will be stemmed if `use_stemmer` is True.
 If `max_features` is not None, then the vocabulary will be limited to the `max_features` most common words in the corpus.
     '''